The Pizza Project

 Turn Your Love for Pizza into a Business!

 Do you love pizza?
 Have you ever dreamed of making your own perfect slice—or even selling it?
-Join The Pizza Project, where you’ll learn how to craft delicious pizzas from scratch and develop the business skills to turn your passion into a money-making venture!
+Join The Pizza Project, where you’ll learn how to craft delicious pizzas from scratch and learn entrepreneurial skills such as idea development, branding, teamwork, and understanding how food-based ventures are created and managed.

 The Pizza Project is a four-day, immersive summer program where students grow their culinary skills and entrepreneurial mindset through real-world, hands-on learning.
-Working side by side with University of Wisconsin–La Crosse chefs, students explore what it takes to start and run their own pizza restaurant—from brand creation to kitchen skills to serving the community.
-Participants will also go behind the scenes with a tour of Osteria Emilia with Chef Mitchel Weber, gaining insight into professional kitchens and local food culture.
+Working side by side with University of Wisconsin–La Crosse instructors, students explore what it takes to start and run their own pizza restaurant—from brand creation to kitchen skills to serving the community.

 Afternoons are spent in the kitchen, where students learn how to craft great pizza while building essential job skills like teamwork, communication, and food safety.